codefellows-portland-javascript-401d3/http-single-resource/README.md

 Not all routes will support each of these methods.
 If a method is not supported, the user will be made aware with a message.

+If a request is successful, response data will always be sent as JSON.
+If a request is unsuccessful, a response status of 404 will be sent, and all response messages will always be sent as plain text, ensuring that no assumptions are made about the end users appliation.